A General Approach for Determining Applicability Domain of Machine Learning Models: Introduction

-There is no unique, universal definition for the domain of an \gls{mprop} model, and therefore no unambiguously defined labels for the \gls{mdom} training data.
-In other words, we do not have an absolute ground truth labeling on which to train the \gls{mdom} model~\cite{pseudo_labels, Yang2021}.
-This problem can be solved by imposing some reasonable definition of ground truth for \gls{idod} based on model reliability, as quantified by, e.g., small residual magnitudes and stable predictions under changes in data.
-In many cases \gls{idod} data points are described in terms of a region of feature space, in which case \gls{mdom} becomes a trivial check if a data point is in the region or not \cite{Jaworska2005}.
-Predictions of \gls{idod} are often checked against chemical intuition of whether data is somehow “similar” to training data, and therefore \gls{id}, or not, and therefore \gls{od}.
-Such checks are an effective way of using field-specific knowledge of similarity to provide a ground truth for \gls{idod} classification.
+There is no unique, universal definition for the domain of an $M^{prop}$ model, and therefore no unambiguously defined labels for the $M^{dom}$ training data.
+In other words, we do not have an absolute ground truth labeling on which to train the $M^{dom}$ model~\supercite{pseudo_labels,Yang2021}.
+This problem can be solved by imposing some reasonable definition of ground truth for $ID$/$OD$ based on model reliability, as quantified by, e.g., small residual magnitudes and stable predictions under changes in data.
+In many cases $ID$/$OD$ data points are described in terms of a region of feature space, in which case $M^{dom}$ becomes a trivial check if a data point is in the region or not \supercite{Jaworska2005}.
+Predictions of $ID$/$OD$ are often checked against chemical intuition of whether data are somehow “similar” to training data, and therefore $ID$, or not, and therefore $OD$.
+Such checks are an effective way of using field-specific knowledge of similarity to provide a ground truth for $ID$/$OD$ classification.